Concerns raised over safety of mines workers at BCCL

 However, only about 3,000 tonnes a day of coking coal is produced from its 10 operational Under Ground (UG) mines with about 3,000-4,000 people working in these mines in three shifts, as per a senior BCCL official.
 When contacted Chairman and Managing Director of BCCL PM Prasad told PTI that there were some initial constraints like availability of masks which have been addressed and elaborate measures are being taken to disinfect mines that include bleaching powder spray.

 "We are bracing up to fight it …We are putting all necessary steps in place to protect our workers at the time of this epidemic.
-As part of solidarity to fight against the epidemic the employees have also agreed to donate their one day’s salary," Prasad said.
+In the Central Consultative Committee meeting of BCCL held today on COVID 19 it was agreed unanimously to donate one day wages/salary to relief fund," Prasad said.
 About 3,000 workers were engaged in underground mining at present in three shifts with restricted activities, he added.

 Prasad said Rs 5 crore will also be used for Corporate Social Responsibility (CSR) Fund.
 When contacted, Secretary Mines, Aboobacker Siddique said that he has asked the concerned Deputy Commissioner and officials to enquire the issue and take all necessary action, including corrective and preventive steps.